Bubblbu/gss-oaa/README.md

 **Work in progress**

+## Recommendations for next year

+- provide more concrete examples and formatting for DOI and ISSN fields
+- ask for a link to the editorial page if not in DOAJ
+-

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.